TZstatsADS/spring-2022-prj1-svlachou/doc/report.md

 Let's now try to understand the main ideas and characteristics of each school of thought as well as the differences in thought and positions between the schools.
 To do so we will figure out the words that are the most frequent in the texts representing each school.
 Having removed some very common words -known as stopwords- we expect to encounter meaningful words that are indicative of the philosophical ideas of each school.

-The following wordclouds are visual representations of the most common words in the texts of each school, where the size of the fonds indicates the importance of the word.
+The following wordclouds are visual representations of the most common words in the texts of each school, where the size of the fonts indicates the importance of the word.
 The wordclouds showcase the differences between schools, not only in terms of ideas but also in terms of writing style.

 <p float="left">
   <img src="../figs/wordcloud-PLATO.png" style="width: 500px;"/>